posted June 27, 2022

 Follow the recipe below and let’s make this tri tip recipe together!
 I’m all about helping you make better BBQ, feed the people you love, and become a BBQ hero.
 If you want to see more of my recipes, tips, and behind-the-scenes action, follow along on my social channels.
 You can find me on Instagram, Facebook, and YouTube!

 - 1 2-3 pound tri tip roast (fat cap and silverskin removed (may be done already by your butcher))

 - 2 Tablespoons Beef Seasoning (or equal parts salt, pepper, and garlic powder)

 - 1 sprig rosemary

+- Preheat the smoker.
 Preheat your smoker to 225 degrees F. I like to use a strong wood like oak or hickory.

+- Preheat a cast iron skillet for searing.
 When your tri tip is near the correct internal temperature, preheat a cast iron skillet over high heat.
 Remove your tri tip from the smoker.

+- Sear the tri tip.
 Put 2-3 tablespoons of butter into the cast iron skillet and let it melt.
 Drop in the sprig of rosemary and then place the tri tip into the sizzling butter.
 Sear the tri tip for 2-3 minutes per side, spooning the butter and rosemary over the steak as it cooks.

+- Rest, slice, and serve.
 Pull your roast out of the pan and move onto a cutting board.
 Allow the roast to rest for 15 minutes before slicing against the grain and serving.
 The grain changes in a tri tip, so I always start at the smallest point end and angle my knife as needed to keep my slices going against the grain.